szepeviktor/szepeviktor/README.md

 # Jó napot kívánok! 👋

-I make your web application's life happy. #SaaS
+I make your web application's life happy.

-Viktor is a proactive DevOps person 🧹 janitor of code for teams.
+📡 Operator for hire, Premium DevOps services from Viktor for `#SaaS` and open-source packages

 - 🎯 Focusing on **safe, long-term operations**
 - 🕒 Non-stop support: incidents are rare and easy to resolve